 ( ) in the District's calendar

-( ) __________________________________________________
+( ) on the “Your Employment Rights” poster are prominently displayed at each worksite; and published annually in local newspapers

+_________________________________________________

-The Superintendent shall establish administrative procedures describing both a formal and an informal process for making a charge of harassment, a process for investigating claims of harassment, and a process for rendering a decision regarding whether the claim of harassment was substantiated.
-This policy and the administrative procedures will be readily available to all members of the District community and posted in appropriate places throughout the District.
+The formal and informal processes for making a charge of harassment, a process for investigating claims of harassment, and a process for rendering a decision regarding whether the claim of legally prohibited harassment was substantiated are set forth in Policy 1362.02 – in the Anti-Harassment Complaint Procedure.
+1362.
+This policy and Policy 1362.02 - Anti-Harassment Complaint

+This policy procedure will be readily available to all members of the District community and posted in appropriate places throughout the District.

-Any Board employee who directly observes unlawful harassment of a student is obligated, in accordance with this policy, to report such observations to one of the compliance officers.
-Thereafter, the compliance officer must contact the student, if over age eighteen (18) or the student's parents if under the age eighteen (18), to advise he/them of the Board's intent to investigate the alleged misconduct, including the obligation of the compliance officer or designee to conduct an investigation following all the procedures outlined for a formal complaint.
+Any Board employee who directly observes unlawful harassment of a student is obligated, in accordance with this policy, to report such observations to one of the Anti-Harassment Compliance District’s Equity Officer(s).
+Thereafter, the Compliance Equity Officer(s) must contact the student, if over age eighteen (18) or the student's parents if under the age eighteen (18), to be advised he/them to advise of the Board's intent to investigate the alleged misconduct, including the obligation of the compliance officer or designee to conduct an investigation following all the procedures outlined for a formal complaint.

 Confidentiality

-The District will make reasonable efforts to maintain the confidentiality of the parties involved in a harassment investigation.
+The District will make reasonable efforts to maintain the confidentiality of the parties involved in an investigation of unlawful harassment.
 Confidentiality, however, cannot be guaranteed.

 Informal Process for Addressing Complaints of Harassment

-The administrative procedures will include an informal complaint process to provide members of the District community or third parties who believe they are being unlawfully harassed with a range of options designed to bring about a resolution of their concerns.
-Members of the District community or third parties who believe that they have been unlawfully harassed are encouraged to initiate their complaint through this informal complaint process, but are not required to do so.
+An informal complaint process to provide members of the District community or third parties who believe they are being unlawfully harassed with a range of options designed to bring about a resolution of their concerns is set forth in Policy 1362.02 – the Anti-Harassment Complaint Procedure.
+Members of the District community or third parties who believe that they have been unlawfully legally prohibited harassed may initiate their complaint through this informal complaint process, but are not required to do so.
+The informal process is only available in those circumstances where the parties (alleged target of harassment and alleged harasser(s)) agree to participate in the informal process.
 Those members of the District community or third parties who believe that they have been unlawfully harassed may proceed immediately to the formal complaint process and individuals who seek resolution through the informal procedure may request that the informal process be terminated at any time to move to the formal complaint process.
+However, all complaints of unlawful harassment involving a District employee or any other adult member of the District community against a student will be formally investigated.

 Formal Process for Addressing Complaints of Harassment

-The administrative procedures will also include a formal complaint process.
-While the formal complaint process may serve as the first step to resolution of a charge of unlawful harassment, it is also available in those circumstances when the informal complaint process fails to satisfactorily resolve a concern.
+Policy 1362.02 – The Anti-Harassment Complaint Procedure also includes a formal complaint process.
+While the formal complaint process may serve as the first step to resolution of a charge complaint of unlawful legally prohibited harassment, it is also available in those circumstances when the informal complaint process fails to satisfactorily resolve a concern.
 Because of the need for flexibility, no specific time lines are established for initiating the formal complaint process; however, once the formal complaint process is begun, the investigation will be completed in a timely manner (ordinarily, within thirty-one (31) calendar days of the complaint being received).